Brooklyn Community Foundation

 - 25-member Board of Directors

-The foundation prioritizes BIPOC leadership and community-led solutions, with demonstrated commitment to funding grassroots organizations across Brooklyn's diverse communities.
+The foundation prioritises BIPOC leadership and community-led solutions, with demonstrated commitment to funding grassroots organisations across Brooklyn's diverse communities.

 Application Process & Timeline